core-wg/comi/draft-ietf-core-comi.md

 A "list" node can have multiple instances.
-Accordingly, the returned payload of GET is composed of all the instances associated with the selected list node.
+Accordingly, the returned payload of GET is composed of all the instances associated with the selected list node, and a CBOR array is used to transport one or more list instances.

 For example, look at the example in {{interfaces}}.
 The GET of the /interfaces/interface/ (with identifier 1533, base64: X9) results in the following returned payload, transported as a CBOR array with 2 elements.

 ~~~~
 REQ: GET example.com/c/X9

-RES: 2.05 Content (Content-Format: application/cbor)
+RES: 2.05 Content (Content-Format: application/yang-value+cbor)
 [
  {+4 : "eth0",                / name  (ID 1537) /
   +1 : "Ethernet adaptor",    / description (ID 1534) /